 Examples of how the document may be signed:

 - The physical document is signed by everyone at once at the same place.

 - The physical document is circulated to collect signatures.

 - A virtual copy of the Contract of Supervision is circulated with each successive recipient signing and forwarding the document along to the next proposed supervisor.

-Where a supervisor is to be added or removed, either:
+Where a supervisor is to be added or removed to an already existing contract of supervision, either:

 - A new Contract of Supervision will need to be prepared, or